-AB 2499 (Arambula): Improving Medical Loss Ratios
+AB 2499 (Arambula): Preserving Medical Loss Ratio Standards

-AB 2499 will ensure more of your premium dollars go towards actual health care and less on insurance companies' administrative costs and profits.
+AB 2499 will ensure most of your premium dollars go towards actual health care and only a small fraction to insurance companies' administrative costs and profits.
 The medical loss ratio (MLR) is the percent of the premium dollar that health insurers spend on medical care and quality improvement activities as opposed to overhead costs (administrative costs, sales expenses, and profits).
-Plans and insurers that do not meet the MLR standards must provide rebates to consumers and employers.
-AB 2499 would improve upon existing medical loss ratio standards as follows: for the individual market from 80/20 to 85/15 and for the large group market from 85/15 to 90/10.
-The bill would also codify Obama-era regulations on MLR calculations that capture medical expenses, quality improvement activities, and administrative costs.
+Plans and insurers that do not meet the MLR standards must provide rebates to consumers and employers who buy coverage for their employees.
+AB 2499 would preserve the requirement that insurers spend at least 80 cents out of every premium dollar on health care.
+It would also codify Obama-era regulations on MLR calculations that capture medical expenses, quality improvement activities, and administrative costs.

-Trump Administration Plans to Lower MLR Standards
+Trump Administration Permits States to Lower MLR Standards

 The Affordable Care Act (ACA) established minimum MLR standards for commercial health care plans and insurers: 80/20 for the individual market; 80/20 for the small group market; and 85/15 for the large group market.
-On November 2, 2017, the Centers for Medicare and Medicaid Services (CMS) published a proposed new rule that would make it easier for states to apply to lower their MLR standards below current standards.
+On April 9, 2018 the Centers for Medicare and Medicaid Services (CMS) published a new final rulei that would make it easier for states to apply to lower their MLR standards below current standards to as low as 70/30 so that more money would go to insurance company overhead and profits and less to medical care.
 The rule would also make changes to the calculation of MLRs and rebates by allowing more exceptions to the standard and by giving states the option on how to report or not report quality improvement activities.
-The proposed rule further gives states the discretion to decide how they want to set and calculate their MLR standards.
+The rule further gives states the discretion to decide how they want to set and calculate their MLR standards.
 Twenty-two states are expected to apply to lower their MLRs below the current threshold.
 Instead of offering a solution that stabilizes the market, the Trump Administration is reducing the value of coverage to consumers.
 California should do the exact opposite and instead improve upon our MLR standards.

 Existing California law (SB 51, 2011) was adopted shortly after the ACA was enacted and before the federal MLR regulations finalized.
 As a result, state law defers entirely on federal regulations.
 Any future federal changes on MLRs, and as recently proposed by the Trump Administration, will automatically change California's MLR calculations.
-Due to this, California needs to codify our current MLR calculations in statute.
+Because of this, California needs to codify our current MLR calculations in statute.